-I’m a designer, woodworker, and 3D software specialist who does consulting and teaching in the areas of design, sculpture, digital fabrication, 3D Modeling, and CNC programming.
+I’m an educator, designer, woodworker, and 3D software specialist who does consulting and teaching in the areas of industrial design, digital fabrication, 3D Modeling, CNC programming, and robotics.
 I undertake design and fabrication work that applies my knowledge of computational geometry to production and craftsmanship.
-I lecture at the Penny W. Stamps School of Art & Design and Taubman College of Architecture and Urban Planning at the University of Michigan.
+I lecture at the Taubman College of Architecture and Urban Planning at the University of Michigan.

-I started my career in architecture, but after a few years in the field I transitioned into 3D animation and software development.
+I started my career in architecture, but after a few years in the field I transitioned into 3D animation software development.
 I joined the team that developed 3ds max, still one of the best-selling and ground-breaking 3D products available.
 I wrote the documentation and some sample code for the Software Developers Kit which gave me a broad understanding of 3D computer graphics programming.
 I have worked on numerous product visualization projects, including 3D modeling of architectural projects and forensic animation used in litigation.
-I have also taught 3D animation at the University of Michigan.
-My most recent work in the 3D computer field was spent working as a user interface designer developing 3D software tools, and creating 3D models of mechanical components for a major manufacturer.
+I have also taught 3D modeling and animation at the University of Michigan.

 Furniture Design and Woodworking

 Between animation projects, I began to pursue my interest in woodworking.
 This has led to fulfilling work as a furniture designer and woodworker, using power and hand tools to build the pieces I design with the help of 3D software.
 I have accepted numerous commissions for personal and commercial projects.
 While I have primarily focused on furniture, I have also created shop fixtures and hand tools for my own use, and designed layouts for bookcases and cabinetry.
 I have supplemented my knowledge with instruction and workshops at the Marc Adams School of Woodworking, Joe Leonard’s Custom Woodcarving, and Lie-Nielson Toolworks.